istio/istio.io/content/en/docs/tasks/observability/metrics/querying-metrics/index.md

 ## Cleanup

--   Remove any `istioctl` processes that may still be running:
+-   Remove any `istioctl` processes that may still be running using control-C or:

     {{< text bash >}}
     $ killall istioctl